guilda-dev/guilda-doc-en/docs/Reference/addController/NewController.md

 In this page, a new controller named "myController.m" will be created and used as an example of the process of defining a new controller.

-*Note: When creating a new controller, it is recommended that a description and how to execute the newly define component is included as a comment at the beginning.*
+_Note: When creating a new controller, it is recommended that a description and how to execute the newly defined controller is included as a comment at the beginning._

 The general process to create a new controller class is

 1. Inherit the functions from the already defined controller class.
 To do this use the code myController < controller.

-2. Define the required parameters of the new controller as variables of properties.
+2. Define the required arguments of the new controller as variables of properties (usually, target bus, and observable bus).
+For more information go to "required arguments".

-*Note: When defining the required parameters of the new component, it is recommended to name it as "parameter".*

 3. Define the required functions as methods that define the control algorithm of the new controller.